slavfox/Cozette/README.md

       many other CLI tools!
 - [x] Charmap including the code points (to make it easier for users to report issues/request additions)
-- [ ] Codepoints above U+FFFF in vector fonts
+- [x] Codepoints above U+FFFF in vector fonts
+- [x] Upscaled hi-dpi variant

 # Recommended alternatives

 Cozette is, intentionally, a very small font.
-If you're looking for other bitmap fonts with extra glyphs, a couple of my favorites are [Tamzen](https://github.com/sunaku/tamzen-font/) and [Envypn](https://github.com/Sorixelle/envypn-powerline).
+If neither the base nor the [HiDpi](#variants) version fit your needs, you might want to look at some other bitmap fonts with extra glyphs.
+A couple of my favorites are [Tamzen](https://github.com/sunaku/tamzen-font/) and [Envypn](https://github.com/Sorixelle/envypn-powerline).
 You might also find the [Tecate/bitmap-fonts repo](https://github.com/Tecate/bitmap-fonts)